-WHAT IS IMPROV COMEDY
+WHAT IS IMPROV THEATER

-Improv Comedy Theater is a theatrical art form much different than any other.
+Improv Theater is a theatrical art form much different from any other.
 There is no script, there are no predefined characters, there is no safety net.
 The audience offers the actors a suggestion that will serve as inspiration.
 From there on, the entire play is improvised and created on the spot, right in front of the entire audience.
 This art form is widely known as "Improv".

 Improv is spontaneous, impressive and incredibly entertaining.
 It's one of those things that you have to see it with your own eyes to appreciate it and understand what it's all about.
 And if you end up not believing it was all made up on the spot...
 Well, that means we did a good job.